 Toilets: Toilets at the Tudor Gatehouse, toilets by Park Avenue Gate.

-Mum’s report: The picturesque setting by the river and the screeching of cockatoos are an added attraction to the Pavilion Creek playground.
+Mum’s report: The picturesque setting by the river and the screeching of cockatoos are an added attraction to the Paperbark Playground.
 Both playgrounds are good places to have a rest after visiting or walking in the park.

 Domain Creek has great equipment, kids love the water play.
 But it has little shade so far so beware the sun and heat on hot days.